See all state pages

 2 Plus 2 Honor Scholarship

-Students who graduate with an associate degree from a two-year campus in the Montana University System or at a Montana community college may qualify for this scholarship.
-This scholarship covers the cost of undergraduate tuition at any school in the Montana University System and can be awarded for a total of four continuous semesters.
+Students who graduate with an associate degree from an eligible two-year campus in the Montana University System or at a Montana community college may qualify for this scholarship.
+It covers the cost of undergraduate tuition at any school in the Montana University System and can be awarded for a total of four continuous semesters.

 Learn more